k21971/EvilHack/doc/evilhack-changelog.md

 - Secespita tweaks
 - Finish second and final Purgatory level
 - Adjust odds of the Wizard of Yendor resurrecting (again)
+- Fix: if poly form was killed from being hit by the Wand of Orcus, max hitpoints were not restored when reverting to original form